What is an NRV? An Introduction to Dosages

 For something like iron, though, the SUL is closer to the NRV.
 It’s also much easier to get iron from your diet, so for that reason, we only put 30% of the NRV in each dose.
 Consistently overdosing on iron isn’t fun.

 At the other end of the scale are the B vitamins.
 For example, each dose of the Smart Supplement contains about 2700% of the NRV of vitamin B1.
-Here, the NRV is really the minimum amount and higher levels have been shown to be beneficial.
+Here, the NRV is really the minimum amount and higher levels have been shown to be beneficial and everyone absorbs differently.

-There are no negative side effects from taking this larger amount— the SUL is still three times higher than the Heights dose.
+There are no negative side effects from taking this larger amount— the Safe Upper Limit is still three times higher than the Heights Smart Supplement dose.
 And if you do end up with more B1 (or any other water-soluble vitamin) than your body can process, you’ll just pee it out.
 No harm is done.